 - For the shake with ALL of my toppings: search “Lillie Eats and Tells The shake- with toppings”

-- Obviously, use and try to perfect whatever blender you have!
+- Obviously, use and try to perfect using whatever blender you have!
 But for me, the Ninja IQ makes this so much smoother and more consistent.
 It’s small enough that I don’t mind leaving it on the counter, and feels so much quicker to clean than my big blender.
-Once I got it, I’ve never gone back.
+We have a Vitamix as well, but once I got the Ninja IQ (NOT THE BIG NINJA) I’ve never gone back.
 We use it multiple times a day, so we have gone through two, but it’s worth it to me.